-DC Cable Connections
+2.2.4 DC Cable Connections

 When connecting the DC cable to the battery or to the inverter's DC terminals, the hardware should be installed in the correct order to prevent high resistance connections from heating up and possibly causing the connections to melt.
 Follow Figures 11 and 12 to stack the hardware correctly.
-Tighten the terminal connections from 10 to 12 foot-pounds.
+Tighten the terminal connections from 10 to 12 ft-lbs.